databrickslabs/splunk-integration/app/README.md

 * Follow the General upgrade steps section.
 * Navigate to Settings > Users.
-* Create new user or provide existing user with "databricks_admin" role.
+* Create new user or provide existing user with 'databricks_admin' role.
-* Login with the user having "databricks_admin" role.
+* Login with the user having 'databricks_admin' role.
 * Navigate to Databricks Add-on for Splunk > Configuration.
 * Click on Add button, and reconfigure account with required information.
 * The logged in user will now able to execute any custom commands.

-**Note:** Create new user or provide existing user with "databricks_user" role in order to restrict them from configuring/modifying the credentials.
+**Note:** Create new user or provide existing user with 'databricks_user' role in order to restrict them from configuring/modifying the credentials.

 ## Upgrade from Databricks Add-On for Splunk v1.0.0 to v1.1.0